 Your dosing schedule will be split into two phases.
 The first phase is called the induction (starting) phase, and it lasts 4 weeks.
 For weeks 1 through 4, you’ll receive two doses per week on two separate days.

-If your doctor determines that you should continue using Spravato after 4 weeks, you’ll begin the maintenance (long-term) phase.
+If your doctor determines that you should continue receiving Spravato treatment after 4 weeks, you’ll begin the maintenance (long term) phase.
 In weeks 5 through 8 of treatment, you’ll take maintenance doses once per week.
-For week 9 and beyond, you’ll take a dose once every 1 or 2 weeks.
+For week 9 and beyond, you’ll receive a dose once every 1 or 2 weeks.

 Dosage for major depressive disorder with suicidal thoughts or behaviors

-For major depressive disorder with suicidal thoughts or behaviors, you’ll use Spravato twice per week for 4 weeks.
+For major depressive disorder with suicidal thoughts or behaviors, you’ll take a dose of Spravato twice per week for 4 weeks.
 Depending on how your body responds to Spravato, your doctor may prescribe a lower dose.

 After 4 weeks, your doctor will check if the medication is working for you.
-They’ll let you know if you should continue using Spravato.
+They’ll let you know if you should continue treatment with Spravato.

 Questions about Spravato’s dosing